VaasuDevanS/thirukkural-cl/README.md

 ```

-The above method showCL() applies to -a, -i, -p flags as well
+The above method showCL() applies to Adigaaram, Paal and Iyal objects as well